Oaks Amusement Park

 Oaks Park is a small amusement park located 3.5 mi south of downtown Portland, Oregon, United States.
-The park opened in May 1905 and is one of the oldest continually operating amusement parks in the country.
+Opened in May 1905, it is one of the oldest continually operating amusement parks in the country.

-The 44 acre park includes midway games, about two dozen rides that operate seasonally, a skating rink that is open all-year, and picnic grounds.
-It is also home to the Herschell–Spillman Noah's Ark Carousel, a historic wooden carousel constructed in 1912.
+The 44 acre park includes midway games, about two dozen rides that operate seasonally, a skating rink that is open all year, and picnic grounds.
+It is also home to the Herschell–Spillman Noah's Ark Carousel, a historic wooden carousel built in 1912.